kam-zhan-yue/brain/work/uptick/initiatives/dispatch-profitability.md

 This does a few things
 - Gets all the child tasks and groups them if it is the parent task
 - Calculates the line items for `task.subtasks`
+	- Gets all the subtasks without a fixed period billingcontract (if uninvoiced only)
-	- Gets all the subtasks with a billing contract (conflict)
+	- Gets all the subtask line items with a billing contract
 	- Not sure how quantity is calculated here, but it doesn't say `site_price`
 - Calculate line items for `task.servicetasks` where they are performed and uninvoiced
 	- Gets all servicetasks where `is_billable=True`